dat-labs/dat-api-sdk/docs/CursorField.md

 # CursorField

-Path to the field that will be used to determine if a record is new or modified since the last sync.
-This field is REQUIRED if `read_sync_mode` is `incremental`.
-Otherwise it is ignored.
+The path to the field used to determine if a record is new or modified.
+REQUIRED for INCREMENTAL sync mode.

 ## Properties